Students who believe they were not accommodated appropriately on campus or in a course (on campus or online) may file a grievance as outlined below:

 - The Director of Accessibility Services will provide a written notice to the student regarding these findings within five business (5) days after the student complaint was made.

-- If the decision of the Director of Accessibility Services is unsatisfactory to the student, the student may request an appeal in writing to the Provost / Vice President for Academic Affairs within seven (7) days of the final decision of the Director of Accessibility Services.
+- If the decision of the Director of Accessibility Services is unsatisfactory to the student, the student may request an appeal in writing to the Provost/Vice President for Academic Affairs (link to Provost page) within seven (7) days of the final decision of the Director of Accessibility Services.

 - Deadlines are subject to change if the investigations and review processes require additional time.

-- Students who have questions or concerns about Accessibility Services accommodations, the grievance process, or believe they have been discriminated against due to their disability, may contact the LCSC Title IX Coordinator at (208) 792-2689 or visit the Administration Builiding in room 102.
+- Students who have questions or concerns about Accessibility Services accommodations, the grievance process, or believe they have been discriminated against due to their disability, may contact the LCSC Title IX Coordinator (link to page) at (208) 792-2689 or visit the Administration Building in room 102.

 - Students can also file complaints to the regional Department of Justice Office (DOJ) in Seattle.